Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 1. They are cheap

 A decent bidet attachment is way cheaper compared to a decent bidet seat.
-Most bidet attachments will retail for under 50 dollars although high-end ones will be slightly expensive.
-Decent bidet seats on the other hand costs hundreds of dollars.
+Most bidet attachments will retail for under 50 dollars, although high-end ones will be slightly expensive.
+Decent bidet seats, on the other hand, cost hundreds of dollars.

 2. Cheaper to run

-If you don’t mind cleaning yourself with cold water then a bidet attachment would be perfect for you.
+If you don’t mind cleaning yourself with cold water, a bidet attachment would be perfect.

 3. Don’t need to change your seat

-If you have a toilet seat that you do not want to replace yet then a bidet attachment is the best option for you.
-This is especially the case if you have a wooden toilet seat which you really like and don’t want to replace with a plastic one.
+If you have a toilet seat, you do not want to replace yet.
+Then, a bidet attachment is the best option.
+This is especially the case if you have a wooden toilet seat you like and don’t want to replace it with a plastic one.

 The Cons